zeyad-essam-16/mern-docker-nginx-boilerplate/README.md

 ### Frontend

-- **Development**: `frontend/.env.development` is mounted into the container as `.env`, so Vite can auto-load it without extra configuration.
+- **Development**: `frontend/.env.development` is mounted into the container as `.env.development`, so Vite can auto-load it without extra configuration.

-  > This avoids confusion and mimics production behavior where `.env.production` becomes `.env` during the build.

-  > 🔍 **Why does `.env` show up in dev?**
-  > Docker bind-mounts your `.env.development` file to `.env` inside the container so Vite can find it.
-It’s safe to ignore this file locally — it's never committed.

 - **Production**: `frontend/.env.production` is renamed to `.env` inside the Dockerfile before the Vite build step to ensure all `VITE_` prefixed variables are correctly injected.